-Although aimed in the first instance at what was happening at UM, the material covered by the speakers is of general interest and in many cases will apply to other labor situations in the country.
-The event includes four presentations of about 15 minutes each.
+Although aimed in the first instance at what was happening at UM, the material covered by the speakers is of general interest and in many cases will apply to

 The first is from Professor Robin Bachin (UM, History).
 She discusses some labor history, starting with the Haymarket Massacre of 1886, touching on the "Bread and Roses" strike in Lowell, Massachusetts, and ending with the passage of the National Labor Relations Act in 1935.